 These applications have created a glamorous world for you to drown in whenever you feel a tiny bit of boredom.
 And even if you don’t go back to them, their constant notifications will eventually force you into opening the app again.

 For this, I recommend turning off push notifications on these apps, so they can’t bother you when you’re focusing on something else.
-You can also find many applications on the internet which will help you with this.

-Another way you can remove distractions is by setting up a dedicated 20-30 minutes each day to check your messages, posts, and mentions.
-If you have messages that require repeated back and forth with someone you know, the best option is to call them.
+And if you have messages that require repeated back and forth with someone you know, the best option is to call them.
 It’s significantly faster and more efficient.

 Use An App